 Advertising costs for lost or stolen pets

-Usually, your insurer will help by providing a contribution towards the cost of advertising your lost or stolen pet.
+If you have loss and theft cover included in your policy you may also have cover for advertising costs which is usually a contribution towards the cost of advertising your lost or stolen pet.
 If you are printing off large numbers of flyers, for example, you may be able to claim the cost through your insurance policy.

 DirectLine's 5-in-1 pet insurance care package includes up to £1,000 for the cost of advertising in your local area, while PetPlan's Covered For Life provides up to £50 in each policy year to cover the cost of advertising materials such as paper and printer cartridges.

 Contribute or cover a lost or stolen pet reward

 Often pet insurance policies pledge a contribution or total cover of the reward for your lost or stolen pet.
 This differs depending on which plan you choose, as some insurers have a cap on the maximum amount they will contribute to your reward, and many include advertising costs under the same fee.

 Animal Friends' Prestige policy will contribute up to £200 for advertising and reward costs while ManyPets' complete insurance will offer up to twice the original cost of your pet as a reward for your pet's safe return.

 Reimburse you for the cost of your lost or stolen pet